 Looking for all of the Best Baby Gear of 2016, from jogging strollers to baby carriers?
 Click here.

-- The Nightlight gives it a thumbs up, citing that its “3.5-inch screen still captured subtle movements, and you can change the camera angle remotely.”
+- The Nightlight gives the Motorola MBP36S video baby monitor a thumbs up, citing that its “3.5-inch screen still captured subtle movements, and you can change the camera angle remotely.”
 They were also hypnotized by “its LED audio monitor.
 Both clear and soothing (the LEDs aren’t blinding, they’re just gentle, subtle lights), we kept it running long after formal testing was complete.”

 - Assuming you have more than one kid and/or want to shoot the baby’s crib from multiple angles for your documentary, you can add up to four cameras.
 Watch them all using either the picture-in-picture or timed auto-switch settings.